githyan/nvim-editor-config/README.md

 - undotree
 - vim-fugitive

-for making the workflows more be easier that supports program develop efficiency in normal mode by various keybindings considered following :
+for making the workflows more be easier that supports program develop efficiency in normal mode by various keybindings <br>considered following :

 * `<leader> = space`
 * `<leader>s :w<CR>`